 Who is a “Covered Expatriate?”

 From a tax perspective, the expatriation process has changed since the Heroes Earnings Assistance and Relief Act (HEART Act) passed in June 2008.
 This Act applies to individuals who relinquish their US citizenship or long term U.S. residency after June 16, 2008 and who either: 1) have an average annual income tax liability of more than $155,000 for the five years preceding expatriation; 2) have a net worth equal to or greater than $2,000,000 on the date of expatriation or termination of permanent residency; or 3) have failed to provide certified compliance with U.S. tax obligations for the five years prior to expatriation.
-An individual who meets one of these criterion is referred to as a “covered expatriate.”
+An individual who meets one of these criteria is referred to as a “covered expatriate.”

 The HEART Act imposes a capital gains exit tax (called a “mark-to-market” tax) upon the date of departure.
 A covered expatriate will be deemed to have sold all his/her worldwide assets at their fair market value on the day before expatriation.
 Any capital gains on the deemed sale are taxed as income in the year of expatriation.
 This is similar to the deemed disposition on death applied by Canadian tax authorities.